Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 Image source….[CSS tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flex-direction)

-Notice the arrow direction telling the direction in which the contents are aligned.
+Notice the arrow direction, which indicates the direction in which the contents are aligned.
 1= row, 2= row-reverse, 3= column, 4= column-reverse.

 ### **2)    Flex-wrap property**

-The wrap property helps flex items to wrap into many lines as flex items by default will be on one line.
-This property would make them respond to screen sizing so that as the screen reduces, the items wrap into various lines making them responsive.
+The wrap property helps flex items wrap into many lines, as flex items by default will be on one line.
+This property would make them respond to screen sizing so that as the screen reduces, the items wrap into various lines, making them responsive.

-**Properties of flex-wrap include;**
+**Properties of flex-wrap include:**

 * `nowrap`(default)**:** this is the default wrap property, as flex items align themselves to only one line and will not be responsive to screen sizes.

 * `wrap`**:** this property makes flex items wrapped into many lines from top to bottom.

-* `wrap-reverse`**:** this is the opposite of the wrap property in direction as it wraps flex items into many lines from bottom to top.
+* `wrap-reverse`**:** this is the opposite of the wrap property in direction, as it wraps flex items into many lines from bottom to top.

     ```css
     .flexbox-container{